 After a shocking event, some people don’t completely recover.
 Post-traumatic stress disorder symptoms that last longer than a month require treatment.

-Fear triggers a host of changes in your body within seconds.
+Fear can trigger changes in your body within seconds.
 In some people, that fear lingers after a shocking event is over and interferes with their lives.

 Post-traumatic stress disorder (PTSD) symptoms may become apparent years later, though usually they arrive within three months.
 The cause is trauma, a shocking experience.
 You don’t need to be a veteran or lose your home in a tornado to have PTSD.
-The event might be as ordinary — but painful — as a car accident that kills someone you love or even a concussion on a football field.
+The event might be as ordinary — but as painful — as a car accident that kills someone you love, physical or sexual abuse, or even a concussion on a football field.

 To diagnose PTSD, a mental health expert looks for certain signs lasting at least a month.
 The tell-tale sign is re-experiencing the trauma in some way, with flashbacks, bad dreams, or fearful thoughts.